berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * With IPv6, the OS is configured with this public address via DHCP6.
 * Elastic IPs aren't relevant with IPv6.
 * Not currently supported for VPNs, customer gateways, and VPC endpoints.

+# 6- DNS

+* A zone or hosted zone is a container for DNS records relating to a particular domain (e.g, google.com).
+Route 53 supports public hosted zones, which influence the domain that is visible from the internet and VPCs.
+Private hosted zones are similar but accessible only from the VPCs they are associated with.

+**Public Zones**

+* A public hosted zone is created when you register a domain with Route 53, when you transfer a domain into Route 53, or if you create one manually.
+* A hosted zone has the same name as the domain it relates to - e.g, google.com will have a hosted zone called googl.com
+* A public zone is accessible either from internet-based DNS clients(e.g your laptop) or from within any AWS VPCs.
+* A hosted zone will have "name servers" - these are the IP addresses you can give to a domain operator, so Route 53 becomes "authoritative" for a domain.

+**Private Zones**

+* Private zones are created manually and associated with one or more VPs - They are only accessible from those VPCs.
+* Private zones need **enableDnsHostname** and **enableDnsSuppor** enabled on a VPC.
+* Not all Route 53 features supported - limits on health checks.
+* Split-view DNS is supported, using the same zone name for public and private zones - providing VPC resources with different records (e.g testing, internal versions of websites)
+* With split view, private is preferred - if no matches, public is used.

+**Record Set Types**

+* DNS supports different types of records, each providing different functionality at an associate level, the important ones are:

+**A Record (and AAAA):** For a given host (www), an A record provides and IPv4 address(e.g, 10.0.0.1) and an AAAA provides an IPv6 address.

+**CNAME Record:** Allows aliases to be created (not the same as an alias record).
+A machine such as *allthethings.google.com* might have CNAMES for www, ftp, and images.
+Each of these CNAMEs points at an existing record in the domain. www -> *allthethings.google.com* CNAMEs cannot be used at the APEX of a domain (e.g google.com)

+**MX Record:** MX records provide the mail servers for a given domain.
+Each MX record has a priority.
+Remote mail servers use this to locate the server to use when sending to someuser@gsuit.com

+**NS Record:** Used to set the authoritative servers for a subdomain. .com would have NS servers for *google.com*

+**TXT Record:** Used for descriptive text in a domain * often used to verify domain ownership (Gmail/Office365)

+**Alias Records:** An extension of CNAME - can be used like an A record with the functionality of a CNAME and non of the limitations.
+Can refer to AWS logical services (Load balancers, S3 buckets), and AWS doesn't charge for queries of alias records against AWS resources.

+**Health Checks**

+* Health checks can be created within Route 53 and are used to influence Route 53 routing decisions.
+There are three type of health checks:

+* Health checks that monitor that health of an endpoint - e.g IP address or hostname

+* Health checks that monitor the health of another health check (these are referred to as calculated health checks)

+* Health checks that monitor Cloudwatch alarms - you might want to consider something unhealthy if your DynamoDB table is experiening performance issues.

+**Route 53 Health Checkers**

+* Global health check system that checks an endpoint in an agreed way with an agreed frequency

+* > 18% of checks report healthy = healthy, < 18% healthy = unhealthy

+**Types of Health Check**

+* HTTP and HTTPS: tcp/80 or tcp/443 connection check in less than four seconds.
+Reporting 2XX or 3XX code within two seconds

+* TCP health check: tcp connection within 10 seconds.

+* HTTP/S with string match: All the checks as with HTTP/HTTPS but the body is checked for a string match

+**Route 53 and Health Checks**

+* Records can be linked to health checks.
+If the check is unhealthy, the record isn't used.

+* Can be used to do failover and other routing architectures (more in the next topic)